Code-Institute-Submissions/bmcdonald2000-Eyes.In.The.Sky_MayResub/README.md

 **• As a user, I want to be able to successfully submit my input in order to retrieve weather data for my input.** :+1:
 :thumbsup:

-  ° The global button allows user input to be submitted and data is retrived.
+  ° The search button allows user input to be submitted and data is retrived.

 **• As a user, I want some sort of feedback to let me know my search request was processed.** :+1:
 :thumbsup: